 Supermarkets: Your newly found friends in Oslo

 You could save a lot of money buying grocery and food from the supermarket and preparing your own sandwiches if you crave for a quick snack during the day (or night, if you struggle with night eating syndrome).
+You can also find budgeting tips on kingofkash.com that would save you a lot of money when you’re traveling.
 The city features many supermarket chains such as Rimi, Rema, and Kiwi, that are not only cheaper than the rest but also cater to a wide variety of goods and stock.